ML-EDM/ML-EDM/README.md

 **The purpose of this page is to gather all ML-EDM related material, including source code, research papers and datasets.**

 More and more applications require early decisions, i.e. taken as soon as possible from partially observed data.
 However, the later a decision is made, the more its accuracy tends to improve, since the description of the problem to hand is enriched over time.
 Such a compromise between the *earliness* and the *accuracy* of decisions has been particularly studied in the field of Early Classification of Time Series (ECTS).
-But, the definition of the ECTS problem is limited to:
+However, the current definition of ECTS is limited to:

 * a classification problem ;
 * an available training set which contains completely and properly labeled time series ;